 Guidelines for a safe and enjoyable visit

-The group leader must carry out the necessary risk assessments for the visit and the journey to and from the forest or other site.
-(To help with this you can download a copy of our risk assessment by clicking on the link in the right hand column of this page.)
+- The group leader must carry out the necessary risk assessments for the visit.
 All parental or guardian consents and permissions should be obtained by the group leader before the visit.
+Leaders must ensure that the visit conforms to relevant FC risk assessments.

-The school or other group, through the LEA or other insurance, as appropriate, will indemnify the Forestry Commission against all claims arising from any loss or damage, or injury or death to participants and any third parties arising from the education visit and will, during the period of the visit, maintain an insurance policy with a reputable insurance company for an amount of not less than £5 million in respect of any one claim.
+- The school or other group, through the LEA or other insurance, as appropriate, will indemnify the Forestry Commission against all claims arising from any loss or damage, or injury or death to participants and any third parties arising from the education visit and will, during the period of the visit, maintain an insurance policy with a reputable insurance company for an amount of not less than £5 million in respect of any one claim.
 The amount of such insurance shall not limit the liability of the school, group or LEA to the Forestry Commission.
+A copy of the policy, where applicable, must be included with the returned booking form.

-Additional permits may be required for specialist activities or field studies.
-Contact the ranger staff for advice.
+- Additional permits may be required for specialist activities or field studies.
+Contact us for advice.

 Forestry Commission staff responsibilities